 (2) In subsection (1) —

-“employing authority” has the same meaning as it has in the Public Sector Management Act 1994;
+employing authority has the same meaning as it has in the Public Sector Management Act 1994;

-“public authority” means any State instrumentality or agency or any public statutory body, whether incorporated or not, established by or under a law of the State.
+public authority means any State instrumentality or agency or any public statutory body, whether incorporated or not, established by or under a law of the State.

 (3) This section does not prevent the operation of section 66 or 100, or any other provision, of the Public Sector Management Act 1994.